Darcy Burner: Early life, education, and family

 Burner was adopted at birth in Alaska and grew up in a Republican household in Nebraska farm country.
 Her father, Ralph Gibbons, spent 20 years in the Air Force, settling after his military retirement with his wife and five kids in Fremont, Nebraska.
 Burner was the Civil Air Patrol National Cadet of the Year in 1989.

 In high school, Burner was a National Merit Scholar.
 She worked multiple jobs, both part-time and full-time, to earn her way through Harvard University, graduating in 1996 with a B.A. in computer science with a special field of economics.
-Following graduation, she became co-founder, keyboardist and co-songwriter of Ossian's Ride, the world's first (and last) Heavy Celtic Space Punk band.
 She also briefly attended law school at the University of Washington in 2004.
 Her jobs included working for Lotus Development, Asymetrix, and, starting in 2000, as a lead product manager for Microsoft .NET.

 Burner married in 1993.
 She and her former husband Michael have a son, Henry, born in 2003.
 After a 2015 divorce, she married Jonathan S. Shapiro.